 In September 2008, Rev. Rivers became the Pastor of Charity Missionary Baptist Church in the Liberty Hill community of North Charleston, SC.
 He is committed to preaching and teaching the liberating “good news” of Jesus Christ.
 Under his leadership, more than 500 members have joined Charity.
 Under his leadership Charity just completed a new $2 million, 500 seat Sanctuary and Administrative Building.
 They are blessed with 42 ministries and a dynamic Children’s Church.
 Charity’s scriptural focus is Ephesians 4:3 “endeavoring to keep the unity of the Spirit in the bond of peace.”

 His civil rights work led to the election of more than 300 new black elected officials in South Carolina between 1986 and 1994.
-He was a leading organizer of the largest civil rights demonstration in the history of South Carolina when over 50,000 marched on the state capitol in January 2000 to demand the removal of the Confederate Battle Flag.
-After fifteen years of persistent protest, Rev. Rivers was present when on July 10, 2015 the Confederate Battle Flag was removed from the front of the South Carolina State Capitol Building.
+He was a leading organizer of the largest civil rights demonstration in the history of South Carolina when over 50,000 marched Columbia, SC, January 2000 to demand the removal of the Confederate Battle Flag.
+Rev. Rivers was there when the flag was finally removed from the front of the capital in 2015.